back-kh/PDF-KhmerParser/README.md

 # Khmer PDF Parser

-A simple Python script to extract Khmer text from PDF files, designed for students.
-It handles both native (text-based) and scanned (image-based) PDFs by extracting selectable text or performing OCR, respectively.
-This tool is intended for academic purposes, assisting students and researchers working on Khmer text and document processing.
+A straightforward Python script designed for students and researchers to extract Khmer text from PDF files.
+It adeptly handles both native (text-based) and scanned (image-based) PDFs by extracting selectable text or performing Optical Character Recognition (OCR), respectively.
+Leveraging established methods and libraries, the script ensures efficient processing of scanned and image-based documents, though native PDF extraction may face limitations with subscripts and segmentation.

+Additionally, it supports advanced text processing functionalities such as keyword extraction and document retrieval, making it fast and portable for preprocessing tasks.
+For more complex tasks that require deeper analysis or handling intricate document structures, consider employing advanced and computationally intensive training methods, such as deep learning-based OCR models or custom-trained language processing algorithms.

 ## Table of Contents